 D. Multiple-Function Devices Featuring Two-Way Communication

-Cerebrus CereLink two-way satellite link up using special smart phone app
+Cerebrus CereLink two-way satellite link (uses special smart phone app)